redkite-labs/redkitecms-docs/book/add-custom-block.rst

     - If it is disabled

 The best way to manage a content like this, is to define it in a json format.
-RedKite CMS provides the  **AlBlockManagerJsonBlock** class that inherits from AlBlockManager to manage this kind of contents.
+RedKite CMS provides the  **AlBlockManagerJsonBlock** class that inherits from **AlBlockManager** object, which has been designed to manage this kind of contents.

 In addiction there is another derived class, the **AlBlockManagerJsonBlockContainer** class which derives from the **AlBlockManagerJsonBlock** which requires as first argument